PRIVILEGED ACCESS MANAGEMENT

 Considering that privileged user accounts have enhanced permissions, access to sensitive data, and the power to modify settings, they are important targets for attack.
 The operational activities of any organization could suffer severe harm if compromised.
 Thus a good Privileged Access Management strategy in place safeguards overall harm to data and crucial assets.

-We at DigiTaiken aim to take your security journey to next level by implementing the best Privileged Access Management practices.
-The process starts with analyzing your current security structure and creating a secure identity roadmap which matches your business goals and security compliances.
+We at DigiTaiken aim to take your security journey to the next level by implementing the best Privileged Access Management practices.
+The process starts with analysing your current security structure and creating a secure identity roadmap which matches your business goals and security compliances.

 You May Also Like…